jubarcelos/soccerLeadBord/README.md

 You will need to check if have docker and docker-compose updated version installed.

+## Developed using:

+- TypeScript
+- functional routes
+- OOP concept
+- Docker ambient
+- git as a code resonator

 ## To see in your machine:

 Clone this project: